DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/intro/features.md

         - Quickly add users to groups from the list
         - Batch deletion of users
         - Create users
-        - Edit basic user information such as email, description, enable/disable etc.
+        - Edit basic user information such as email, description, and enable/disable
         - Record user authorization information
         - Record group membership information
         - Admins can help users change passwords